 For the sake of simplicity, possibly the best method for discovering your Italian genealogy would be to find an online service which could search for you.
 Thankfully, there are ample businesses which treat this as their specialty, and can provide a plethora of information.
 Some websites offer free material, but if you would like something more definitive, there will likely be a small subscription fee.

 One such online resource would be Ancestry.com.
 They are a large provider in family tree histories, and have services that could even find more detailed information that you may not even be aware existed, such as military records, signatures, and maiden names.
 The documents are easy to access and obtain, and the search results are thorough and fast.
 Undoubtedly, taking the online road is currently the easiest option.
 Ancestry.com also operates in Italy making your Italian genealogy adventure easier.

 Obtaining Records from DNA Sampling

-Finally, for the most accurate results, you could order a DNA test to be done to aid in tracking your ancestry.
+Finally, for the most accurate results to see where you’re coming from, you could order a DNA test to be done to aid in tracking your ancestry.
 Although this may sound a bit odd or far-fetched, the process is actually quite simple.
 Several websites actually provide a DNA testing service, during which you will receive a tube to collect saliva and a return envelope.
 Once your sample has been received and analyzed at the lab, the outcome is sent back to you through a letter or an e-mail.

-DNA testing is very specific in nature, and is capable of telling you exact regions of Italy that your family is from, along with any information in regards to differing ethnicities that may be present in your gene structure.
-It's a wonderful and efficient way to discover more about your family tree.
+DNA testing is very specific in nature, and might be capable of telling you areas of Italy where your family is from, along with any information in regards to differing ethnicity that may be present in your gene structure.
+It’s a wonderful and efficient way to discover more about your family tree.